rudramanu/indi_assignment/readme.md

   - `publishedYear` (integer): The year the book was published
   - `quantity` (integer): The quantity of the book
 - **Responses**:
-  - `200`: Product Updated Successfully
+  - `200`: Book Updated Successfully
   - `500`: Internal Server Error

 ### `/book/delete/{id}`